Choice-IF-Collaborations/connected-devices/README.md

-# New Things Router App
+# New Things Connected Devices APP

 ## What is this?
 This Node.js app is a prototype for an application that can run on the CHOICE New Things Team prototype router.